-The year is breezing through and before you know it, November is right around the corner.
-With the year-end comes a season of celebration, and the month kicks off with none other than the Festival of Lights, Deepavali.
+The year is breezing through and before you know it, 2024 is right around the corner.
+But first, we’ve got a couple more public holidays to get through, one of which is none other than the Festival of Lights, Deepavali.

-Besides munching on laddus and murukku and waving sparklers around with the cuzzies, a lot more happens when Deepavali season rolls around.
-Here are seven traditions most Indian families are familiar with during this vibrant holiday.
+Besides munching on Deepavali snacks like laddus and murukku and waving sparklers around with the cuzzies, a lot more happens when Deepavali season rolls around.
+Here are Deepavali traditions most Indian families are familiar with during this vibrant holiday.

 Also check out these Deepavali fun facts.